00windhound/a_million_dollars/README.md

 # a_million_dollars
-simulate what would you do if you won a million dollars. the home page says you win what would you do? and shows your current account and what you own and a big button for shop. shop page has catagories that drop down and show each item, items have button to add to cart. cart shows items and total and hitting checkout updates your account and home page quickly realizing every little step can be broken down into a bunch more steps and every one is a whole challenge by its self.
+a game of what would you do if you won a million dollars. from the home page you can see your account, what you own and options for different catagories to shop in. items have button to add to cart. cart shows items and total and hitting checkout updates your account and home page

-dropdown menue by click.
-drop down box shows buttons with name and price click pushes the item to cart array. items should be written in js to move easily while still display right in the page.
+after starting this project i'm quickly realizing every little step can be broken down into a bunch more steps and every one is a whole challenge by its self.

 so everything seems easy to understand except im getting an error that i cant even begin to solve, maybe im not understanding this as much as i need to.